s9y/s9y.github.io/docs/contributing/index.md

 Want to actually code something with or for Serendipity?
 Great.
 Here's what you need:

 * clone our repository on GitHub, develop your code and contribute a pull request
+* please have a look at and try to follow our [Github documentation](https://github.com/s9y/Serendipity/wiki/Development-on-branches) for using branches, version numbering, release policy and documenting changes
 * if you submit multiple requests, we'll happily hand out direct repository access
 * [code documentation primer](/docs/developers/code-primer.html) for the Serendipity API
 * contribute themes or plugins either with GitHub pull requests or announce them in the forums